Bioconductor/bioconductor.org/content/help/workflows/annotation-data.markdown

     > help(package="GO.db")
     > ?GOTERM

-to obtain an overview of help on the <code>GO.db</code> package, and the <code>GOTERM</code> function, and
+To obtain an overview of help on the <code>GO.db</code> package, and the <code>GOTERM</code> mapping, you could see the vignette from the
+<code>AnnotationDbi</code> package.
+The <code>AnnotationDbi</code>
+package is a central point in the infrastructure of the annotation packages and will always be loaded if you have loaded any of the annotation packages that end with a .db extension.
+Therefore, it also contains most of the instructions on how to use bioconductors gene-centric annotation resources.
+You can load the primary vignette for the <code>AnnotationDbi</code> package like this.

     > browseVignettes(package="AnnotationDbi")

-to view vignettes (providing a more comprehensive introduction to package functionality) in the <code>AnnotationDbi</code> package.
+To view vignettes (providing a more comprehensive introduction to package functionality) in the <code>AnnotationDbi</code> package.
 Use

     > help.start()

-to open a web page containing comprehensive help resources.
+To open a web page containing comprehensive help resources.

 ## Annotation Resources ##